British Foreign Secretary Boris Johnson, who notoriously sparked

 "If Blair's so good at running the Congo, let him stay there".

-He characterised the Commonwealth as having "crowds of flag-waving
+Commonwealth as having "crowds of flag-waving

 piccaninnies," using a derogatory term for black people that caused outrage.

-He also parodied a Congolese reaction to Blair's arrival saying that
+also parodied a Congolese reaction to Blair's arrival saying that

 "the tribal warriors will all break out in watermelon smiles to see the big white chief touch down".

-The politically incorrect comments came back to haunt him when
+comments came back to haunt him when

 he ran for London mayor in 2008, and then again when he was named